waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	* Connect to your existing Node.js Project.
 	* Click **Create**.

-3. Wait for the Node.js Runtime creation.
+3. Wait for the chosen Watson Service creation.
 It will be prompted for restaging your Node.js Application.

-4. Explore the Watson service in your Node.js Application
+4. Explore the chosen Watson service in your Node.js Application
 	![alt text](images/watsonServicesAppReady.png "Watson services")
 	* Click **Connections**.
 	* Click **Docs**.
 You will learn how to use this service through APIs.
 	* Click **View Credentials**.
 You will have your API Credentials.

-5. Code the Watson services in in your Node.js Application using the documentation and credentials.
+5. Code the chosen Watson service in your Node.js Application using the documentation and credentials.
 ---

 :thumbsup: Congratulations!
 You have successfully developed your first financial Cognitive application in Bluemix.